sankalp-12/gsoc-2023/proposal.md

 ### 4.2.
 May 4 - May 28 (Community Bonding Period)

 - Discuss the finer details of the implementation with my mentors and other community members.
-- Investigate and pursue any other potential features that the CRIU community would suggest and accordingly accomodate them into the timeline.
+- Investigate and pursue any other potential features that the CRIU community would suggest and accordingly accommodate them into the timeline.

 ### 4.3.
 May 29 - July 14 (Phase I)